DirectoryTree/LdapRecord-Docs/core/v1/searching.md

 $results = $query->select(['cn', 'samaccountname'])->get();
 ```

-Results will be returned inside of an `LdapRecord\Query\Collection` instance.
+Results will be returned in an `array`.

 #### Retrieving the first record